 Staff at the university will work to make sure you are safe and supported.
 There are many ways the university may be able to assist.
 Some of these include- placing you in a safe room or helping to facilitate a change in housing, putting a no contact order in place if your partner is a Northeastern student, assisting you in filing a restraining order, investigating the case through Title IX or assisting you in beginning a criminal investigation, providing counseling, academic accommodations, and medical treatment.

-Contact the ViSION Resource Center to explore options.You can also access services through any of the ViSION partners’ offices by contacting them directly.
+Contact the Sexual Violence Resource Center to explore options.You can also access services through any of the ViSION partners’ offices by contacting them directly.
 Many community resources offer additional services that may be useful to you as well.